mxaddict/www.codedmaster.com/content/about.md

 +++
-title = "About mxaddict: Tech, Typewriters, and Two Wheels" description = "Meet mxaddict: a Staff Engineer, Neovim enthusiast, Arch Linux user, and motorcycle rider sharing insights on web development, Linux, privacy, and gaming.
-Dive into practical CLI-focused tutorials and personal reflections from a family man." date = 2026-01-25
+title = "About: Tech, Typewriters, and Two Wheels" description = "Meet mxaddict: a Staff Engineer, Neovim enthusiast, Arch Linux user, and motorcycle rider sharing insights on web development, Linux, privacy, and gaming.
+Dive into practical CLI-focused tutorials and personal reflections from a family man."
 +++

 Hello there, I'm mxaddict.
 I'm 34, a Staff Engineer (formerly Senior Software